Introduction to Stats

 public static final Stat MY_NEW_STAT = new AbstractStat(ExpiryEvent.GENERATION) {};

-All you need to do then is to add the raw data into the stats manager using the addData
+All you need to do then is to add the raw data into the stats manager using the addData method

-instance, making sure to use your MY_NEW_STAT
+on the Stats instance, making sure to use your MY_NEW_STAT as the Stat.

 You can then withdraw or print this data in the same way that you can any other stat, by referencing it with

-instance.
+this Stat instance.
 The data will be cleared upon the next occurance of the expiry event, in this

 case upon the start of the next generation.